-You will be asked to demonstrate that you have read, understand and agree to the following criteria upon which participation with ImplantSure is granted and through which the Protect Insurance Policy is offered to the dental practice and subsequent insurance policies provided to patients.
+You will be asked to demonstrate that you have read, understand and agree to the following criteria upon which participation with ImplantSure is granted and through which patients are eligible to purchase insurance online.
 They should be read in conjunction with the Insurance Policy Terms and Conditions.

 Your commitment to ImplantSure

-To provide the Guarantee to all Qualifying Patients by adding all Qualifying Procedures to the ImplantSure System in a timely manner after obtaining relevant permissions and consents from patients.
+To recommend ImplantSure to all Qualifying Patients as part of an effective Aftercare Plan and to add all Qualifying Procedures to the ImplantSure System in a timely manner after obtaining relevant permissions and consents from patients.

 - The dental surgeon undertaking the procedure has received appropriate training including a mentor programme in the technique being performed.